-You can use the on premises setting to store data in a private cloud, for additional security and maximum control over your data.
+You can use the on premises type of cloud-container storage pool to store data in a private cloud, for more security and maximum control over your data.
 The disadvantages of a private cloud are higher costs due to hardware requirements and on-site maintenance.